-With thanks and blessings, may there be more like you in Israel,
+With thanks and blessings, may there more like you in Israel.

 Israel Police Force,

-as a law enforcement, defensive tactics instructor I feel all officers should be trained in Krav Maga, what you teach, is realistic straight to the point, simple to learn, easy to remember.
-Looking forward to seeing you soon,
+As a law enforcement, defensive tactics instructor, I feel all officers should be trained in Krav Maga, what you teach, is realistic, straight to the point, simple to learn, easy to remember.
+Looking forward to the next training.

 Illinois law enforcement officer